BillyDonahue/mongo/src/mongo/logv2/README.md

 ## Unstructured logging for local development

-To make it easier to use the log system for tracing in local development, there is a special API that does not use IDs or attribute names:
+To make it easier to use the log system for tracing in local development, there is a special API in `logv2/log_debug.h` that does not use IDs or attribute names:

     logd(format-string, value0, ..., valueN);